Semantic SEO in 2025: How to Optimize for Google’s Natural Language Processing?

 3. Google’s Knowledge Graph and Entity-Based SEO

-✔ Build authority around key topics by using related terms and concepts.
+• Build authority around key topics using related terms and concepts.

-✔ Optimize for Google’s Knowledge Panel and Featured Snippets.
+• Optimizing for Google's Knowledge Panel and Featured Snippets

 5. E-A-T (Expertise, Authoritativeness, Trustworthiness) Will Matter Even More

-Search engines are shifting towards intent-based searches, where users expect relevant results instantly.
-The four types of search intent are:
+Search engines are moving toward intent searches, where a user expects relevant results quickly.
+The four types of search intent include:

 Navigational: “Facebook login”